-Winning teams have been announced in Southeast Service Cooperative’s (SSC) 8th Annual Walking Challenge, in which over 800 individuals from 24 SSC member organizations competed.
-15 Southeastern Minnesota School Districts and nine Local Government Members participated in two separate steps-based challenges.
+Winning teams have been announced in Southeast Service Cooperative’s (SSC) 9th Annual Walking Challenge, in which over 700 individuals from 19 SSC member organizations competed.
+12 Southeastern Minnesota School Districts and seven Local Government Members participated in two separate steps-based challenges.

-Fillmore County was the winner in the Local Government Division (the first time a county has won since 2012).
+Mower County was the winner in the Local Government Division.
 The rest of the rankings were as follows: Rice-Steele 911 Center – 2nd Place, Goodhue County and Austin HRA –Tied for 3rd Place.
-The honorable mention placements included – Goodhue County, City of Albert Lea, Mower County, City of Spring Grove, Workforce Development, and City of Byron.
-City of Spring Grove was the participation winner.
+The honorable mention placements included – Goodhue County, Freeborn County, City of Byron, and Workforce Development, Inc. Workforce Development, Inc. was the participation winner.

 The contest, which ran the month of January, was based on the number of steps walked by participating members.
 Trophies (and bragging rights) are awarded to the winning teams.